How's Your Credit?

-The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
-The score ranges from 300 to 850, with most people normally having a score of 650.
-In recent years, however, some borrowers have seen their score drop by hundreds of points because of underemployment, closed credit card accounts, or credit card accounts that were closed because they don't carry a balance.
-Some of the pieces in determining your FICO score include:
+The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
+The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
+Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
+A low score is just that and often means you can't get credit.
+Some of the factors in deciding your FICO score include:

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-Lenders want to ensure that allowing you a loan is a safe move.
-Your credit score gives lenders a view of what type of borrower you'd be solely because of your credit history.
-You'll need a score of at least 700 to get a satisfactory interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accrued over time could be more than double the amount of someone having a stronger FICO score.
+Lenders want to make sure that giving you a loan isn't a risk for them.
+Your FICO score gives lenders a view of what type of borrower you are solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
+If your score is lower, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double the amount of an individual having a better credit score.

-We're used to working with all tiers of FICO scores.
+We're used to working with all tiers of credit history.
 Contact us and we can help you get on the right track to the home of your dreams.

-There are plans to raise your score.
-Improving your FICO score takes time.
-It can be hard to make a significant stride change in your number with small changes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these tips:
+How do you get a stronger score?
+Building your FICO score takes time.
+It can be difficult to make a large-scale change in your number with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
+You'll improve your credit score by using these helpful hints:

-- Pay on time.
-Delinquent payments instantly drop your credit score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to show that you're able to make payments to a bank.
+- Stay on top of payments.
+Late payments kill your FICO score.
+It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're responsible enough to make payments to a bank.

 - Correct your credit report.
-If you find mistakes on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you find mistakes on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 - Spread your debt around.
 At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have the majority of your debt sitting on a single card.
+But, you steer clear of having one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have the most of your debt transferred to one card.

-Knowing the ways you can raise your FICO score, you're one step closer to becoming a homeowner.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of Kivett Realty, the loan process is sure to go more smoothly so you, too, can achieve home ownership.
+Knowing the methods you can use to raise your credit score, you can move toward becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Kivett Realty, the loan process is sure to go more smoothly so you, too, can become a homeowner.